-Yet even the "regeneration" model I just offered is inadequate, in that if a knobcone pine forest around here burns, it may be set back a bit with some brush in places, but if the cones seed successfully (depending upon the fire temperature and the cone maturity), the forest will be knobcone again very quickly (left).
+Yet even the "regeneration" model I just offered is inadequate.
+If a knobcone pine forest around here burns, it may be set back a bit with some brush in places, but if the cones seed successfully (depending upon the fire temperature and cone maturity), the forest will be knobcone again very quickly (left).
 On the other hand, if it does not seed successfully, it won't (right, same fire).

-Fire suppression effectively changes the species mix at the time of disturbance, and therefore thereafter.
+October 2013 - Along that Sayante tribal trail Preventing disturbance effectively changes the species mix when "inevitable" finally happens, and therefore thereafter.
 Under Indian management by frequent fire, harvesting, and hunting, this particular spot was early successional, consisting of whatever they were growing along their trail.
 Uninterrupted succession has changed all that.
 By the time we arrived here, oak-madrone woodland was the dominant habitat, having displaced dying chaparral.
-Even then, the oak was in trouble, because so many cam up, again because of a lack of disturbance.
-Here, just down the road from us and even without apparent weeds, decades of fire suppression made this dense hardwood forest structure, shading the understory sufficiently for it to die, and eventually allowing Douglas fir to colonize the stand.
+Even then, the oak was in trouble, because so many had come up, again because of a lack of disturbance.
+Here, just down the road from us and even without apparent weeds, decades of fire suppression allowed this dense hardwood forest structure, shading the understory sufficiently for it to die, and eventually allowing Douglas fir to colonize the stand.
 A mix of successional stages like this has probably never happened before at this kind of spatial frequency.

-Besides its aggressive seeding, high resin content, and thin bark, Douglas fir leaves its own fuel ladder in place all the way to the ground (it usually does not make good lumber here for that reason).
+October 2013 Besides its aggressive seeding, high resin content, and thin bark, Douglas fir leaves its own fuel ladder in place all the way to the ground (it usually does not make good lumber here for that reason).
 On ridges, firs are also subject to split tops that threaten power lines.
-Here, the manzanita is dying and the oak is rotting.
-There is no telling what the composition would be immediately after a fire, but eventually the fir would take over with increasing density until the area could no longer support their demand for moisture.
+Here, the manzanita is dying and trees below are acacia.
+There is no telling what the composition would be immediately after a fire, but eventually the fir would take over with increasing density until either redwood or nearby eucalyptus succeeded them.